awpala/programming-primer/README.md

 *(N.B.
 The conditional operator* `?:` *is also called the ternary operator because it is "the" one operator which receives three operands.)*

+The operator rules are listed for each operator with respect to its number of **operands** (where `op1`, `op2`, and `op3`, the operands, in general can be either value or arbitrary expressions) and **associativity** (i.e., left-to-right L → R, or right-to-left L ← R).

+In general, the JavaScript interpreter reads the JavaScript source code file (e.g., index.js) from top-to-bottom, and then evaluates each statement encountered from left to right.
+Once an operator is encountered, the corresponding operand(s) is/are evaluated and then the operation is performed.
+Operators can be generally chained in this manner, giving rise to arbitrarily complex expressions and statements.

 A few illustrative examples demonstrating operator precedence are as follows: